 - During actuation, never reach into the coupling / slot area in the clamping head or into the changing fixture. - 3.
 Install the clamping head in the product with an appropriate changing fixture.
-For this the anti-twist devices in the clamping taper of the product and the grooves in the clamping head must be aligned. - 4.
+For this, the surfaces of the clamping taper in the product and the clamping head must be aligned. - 4.
 Unfasten and remove the changing fixture.